harunou/react-tanstack-react-query-clean-architecture/README.md

 - **Presenter**: Unit that transforms the application state into output data suitable for the view, often using selectors.
-- **View**: Unit that is responsible for displaying information to the user based on the data prepared by the Presenter and for capturing user input and transferring it to the Controller.
+- **View**: Unit that is responsible for displaying information to the user based on the data prepared by the presenter and for capturing user input and transferring it to the controller.
+- **Gateway**: Unit that isolates external resources by providing interfaces for data access, mapping data from external resources into entities, and potentially caching data.
+- **External Resource**: External systems or services that the application interacts with, such as APIs, databases, storages, or other applications.

+## Definition of concepts utilized by the units

+- **Enterprise Business Rules and Data**: The most general and high-level rules and data that would exist even if the application didn't.
+These are enterprise-wide rules that rarely change and are independent of any specific application.
+- **Application Business Rules and Data**: Rules and data specific to the application's functionality and presentation.
+This includes how business concepts are presented to users, interaction flows, UI state management, and application-specific behaviors.
+These are more likely to change compared to enterprise rules.
+- **State**: The value of a store at a given point in time, typically represented as an object structure.
+- **Valid State**: One of a finite number of store values that is conceptually considered valid according to business and application rules.

 ## Frontend Clean Architecture Diagram